Skip to main content

 Maximum likelihood estimation gives you a single point estimate of the parameter.
 Bayesian estimation gives you a full distribution over the parameter.
 This distribution tells you not just "what is the best guess?" but "how uncertain am I, and in what directions?"

-Bayesian methods dominate when you have small samples, informative prior knowledge, or need to quantify uncertainty.
+Bayesian methods are most useful when you have small samples, defensible prior information, hierarchical structure, or decisions that depend on predictive uncertainty.
 They are the foundation of Gaussian processes, Bayesian neural networks, and modern probabilistic programming.
 The Bernstein-von Mises theorem provides the bridge back to frequentist theory: as the sample size grows, the posterior converges to a Gaussian centered at the MLE.

 Mental Model